tidymodels/hardhat/tests/testthat/_snaps/validation.md

       validate_outcomes_are_binary(iris)
     Condition
       Error in `validate_outcomes_are_binary()`:
       !
-The outcome must be binary, but the following number of levels were found:
+The outcome must be binary.
+      i The following number of levels were found:
-      'Sepal.Length': 0
+      "Sepal.Length": 0
-      'Sepal.Width': 0
+      "Sepal.Width": 0
-      'Petal.Length': 0
+      "Petal.Length": 0
-      'Petal.Width': 0
+      "Petal.Width": 0
-      'Species': 3
+      "Species": 3

 # validate_predictors_are_numeric()